Elizabeth JohnsonProfessor Psychology

 Area of Research

 Dr. Johnson received her BA from the University of Rochester, where she majored in Brain & Cognitive Sciences and completed a Take Five program in Developmental Biology & Evolution.
 She then earned her MA in Psychology and her PhD in Psychological & Brain Sciences at The Johns Hopkins University.
 During her final year of study at The Johns Hopkins University, she spent a semester visiting the Speech Group at MIT.
-After completing her Ph.D, Johnson accepted a post doc position at the Max Planck Institute for Psycholinguistics in Nijmegen, The Netherlands.
-Johnson is now a Professor of Psychology at the University of Toronto, and the Director of the UTM Child Language and Speech Studies Lab (C.L.A.S.S.
+After completing her Ph.D, Dr. Johnson accepted a post doc position at the Max Planck Institute for Psycholinguistics in Nijmegen, The Netherlands.
+Dr. Johnson is now a Professor of Psychology at the University of Toronto, and the Director of the UTM Child Language and Speech Studies Lab (C.L.A.S.S.
 Lab).
-In 2013, Johnson was first awarded a Canada Research Chair in Spoken Language Acquisition.
+In 2013, Dr. Johnson was first awarded a Canada Research Chair in Spoken Language Acquisition.
 This award was renewed in 2018.
 Her primary graduate appointment is in Psychology, but she is also cross-appointed to the graduate Department of Linguistics.